-Dynamical properties of chemical species and materials often requires measurement over many orders of time.
+Examing dynamical properties of chemical species and materials often requires measurement over many orders of time.
 Early time dynamics of molecular processes occurring on the femtosecond and picosecond timescales determines their subsequent photochemistry at later times.
 The goal of this project is to apply in-house mid-infrared probing methods for determining vibrational population dynamics of bi-stable molecular switch species with unprecedented time and spectral resolution.
-Since the early demonstration of time-resolved infrared spectroscopy (TRIR) using single frequency or broadband infrared generation with 2D infrared camera detection in this laboratory, many other labs have pursued similar venues and approaches to examine other systems of interest.
+Since the early demonstration of time-resolved infrared spectroscopy (TRIR) using single frequency or broadband infrared generation with 2D CCD and infrared camera detection in this laboratory (circa 1993), many other labs have pursued similar venues and approaches to examine other systems of interest.
 Commercial sources of femtosecond mid-IR pulses (using nonlinear OPA technology) are now routinely used to investigate a gamut of chemical reactions, materials properties and energy transfer phenomena.
-Other related spectroscopies have been developed using some of these principles (e.g., IR sum-frequency, 2D-IR spectroscopy) in other laboratories.
-The approach we employ involves synthesis of target organo-metallic species that first undergo internal chelation (after CO photo-ejection; using UV excitation pulses) followed by broadband mid-infrared probing in the 5 micron spectral region of intermediate species by monitoring CO-stretching populations and dynamics.
-TRIR Spectroscopy is accomplished using a 2D infrared camera (256x256 pixels of InSb or HgCdTe covering 2 micron to 12 micron wavelength) which monitors the transient spectrum on each laser shot without frequency tuning.
-Femtosecond to picosecond (ca. 150 fs to 700 ps) time resolution is accomplished by standard optical delay methods.
-Excitation with a timed nanosecond laser source permits electronically delayed probing out to the millisecond timescale.
+Other related spectroscopies have been developed using some of these principles (e.g., IR sum-frequency, 2D-IR spectroscopy) in other academic research laboratories.
+The approach we employ involves synthesis of target organo-metallic species that first undergo internal chelation (after CO photo-ejection; using UV excitation pulses) followed by broadband mid-infrared femtosecond pulses in the 5 micron spectral region to probe intermediate species by monitoring CO-stretching populations and dynamics.
+TRIR Spectroscopy is accomplished using a 2D infrared camera (256x256 pixels of InSb or HgCdTe covering 2 micron to 12 micron wavelength) which monitors the transient absorption spectrum on each laser shot without frequency tuning.
+Femtosecond to picosecond (ca. 150 fs to 700 ps) time delay is accomplished by standard optical delay methods.
+Excitation with a synchronized nanosecond laser source permits electronically delayed probing out to the millisecond timescale.
 These approaches generally include measurements of vibrational mode population decay, overtone excitation, photochemical conversion of a starting species to others, or changes in vibrational infrared spectra as a function of time.
-Once the photodynamics of synthetic switch species is measured and better understood, new species are designed and tested to improve yield and speed, as well as finding conditions to initiate reverse reaction dynamics (e.g., use of visible wavelengths) to form a true molecular switch.
+Once the photodynamics of synthetic switch species is measured new species are designed, synthesized and tested to improve yield and speed, as well as finding conditions to initiate reverse reaction dynamics (e.g., use of visible wavelengths) to form a true molecular switch.
 An example of a photochromic system based on a Manganese tri-carbonyl organometallic species is shown below:

 Recently synthesized derivatives of 1 above that also show promise as bi-stable molecular switches include: